Mu Sagittarii: Physical

 Mu Sagittarii A appears as a type-B giant star with a total luminosity of 180,000 times that of the Sun and a radius of 115 times the Sun's.
-Its mass is 23 times the solar mass while it has a surface temperature of 11,100 K. Mu Sagitarii Aa is a type B8 supergiant and the companion (Mu Sagitarii Ab) is a type B2 giant.
+This means that Mu Sagittarii Aa's diameter is greater than that of the orbit of Mercury, or a little more than one astronomical unit (the average distance from Earth to the Sun).
+Its mass is 23 times the solar mass while it has a surface temperature of 11,100 K. Mu Sagittarii Aa is a type B8 blue supergiant and the companion (Mu Sagitarii Ab) is a type B2 giant.
+Its high mass means it has sufficient mass to end its life in a core-collapse supernova explosion.

 The remaining components are very weakly bound to the Polis system, and although Mu Sagittarii is visible to the naked eye, the properties of the secondary components are highly uncertain.

 The apparent magnitude for component B has been measured at between +8.04 and 10.481, leading to uncertainties about its physical properties, distance, and membership of the system.
 The Washington Double Star Catalog gives a magnitude of 10.48 and the Catalog of Components of Double and Multiple Stars a magnitude of 11.5.

 Component D has an early B spectral type, near B3.
 The full MK spectral type has been measured as B2 IV, and the assumption of a subgiant luminosity suggests that it is more distant than the other stars of the system.
 The spectral type has also been estimated photometrically as B2 V, and a main sequence luminosity matches the distance of the other stars.
+Components D and E are located about 5,100 light-years from Earth based on their Gaia Data Release 3 parallaxes.